 Play Innovations, Inc. availed of various short-term loans from BPI to finance the construction of Kidzania theme park.
-The principal amount of the loans totaled ₱240 million as at December 31, 2018 and 2017, bearing an annual fixed interest rate of 7%.
+The principal amount of the loans totaled ₱240 million as at December 31, 2019 and 2018, bearing an annual fixed interest rate of 6% and 7%, respectively.
 The loans are free from liens and mortgages.
+As of December 31, 2019 and 2018, Play Innovations, Inc. is in compliance with the provisions of the loans.